brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

 .. admonition:: Maxim

-   The Decorator Pattern supports *programming* — not *metaprogramming*.
+   The Decorator Pattern in Python supports *programming* — but not *metaprogramming*.
-   Code that is happy to simply access the attributes it needs will be happy to accept a Decorator Pattern wrapper instead.
+   Code that is happy to simply access attributes will be happy to accept a Decorator Pattern wrapper instead.
    But code that indulges in introspection will see the difference.